 Free Smoke Alarms and Alert Equipment

-Oklahoma ABLE Tech, OkAT Foundation, and Fire Protection Publications have participated in the Federal Emergency Management Agency, Fire Safety Grant programs for a number of years.
+Oklahoma ABLE Tech, along with its grant partners, OkAT Foundation and Fire Protection Publications, has been awarded 13 Federal Emergency Management Agency (FEMA) Fire Safety Solutions grants over the last 18 years, with the goals and outcomes of providing lifesaving equipment to individuals with hearing, vision, or mobility impairments.
 Each year it is determined if additional funding has been granted.
 Unfortunately, the grant was not funded this year.
-Therefore, beginning October 3, 2019, we will no longer be able to offer this program statewide.
+Therefore, ABLE Tech will be eliminating this program.

 All remaining smoke alarms, specialized alert devices and supporting educational materials will be disseminated to local fire departments or other service programs that provide smoke alarm and safety equipment installation.
 A small amount of equipment to manage troubleshoots or other faulty equipment replacement will be stored at the ABLE Tech Reutilization office in Oklahoma City.

 If you have equipment that needs to be replaced, please contact ABLE Tech at 800-257-1705 to determine if there is equipment that can be shipped to replace the faulty item.